mtconnect/cppagent/README.md

 ### `DATA_SET` Representation ###

 A new feature in version 1.5 is the `DATA_SET` representation which allows for key value pairs to be given.
 The protocol is similar to time series where each pair is space delimited.
-The agent automatically removes duplicate values from the stream and allows for addition deletion and resetting of the values.
+The agent automatically removes duplicate values from the stream and allows for addition, deletion and resetting of the values.
 The format is as follows:

 	2014-09-29T23:59:33.460470Z|vars|v1:10 v2:20 v3:30